-Below are several sections from the “Narcotic Education” article from the August 1937, Naturopath and Herald of Health Journal.
-The journal went through many name changes in its 35+ year history.
-But throughout its time of publication, the journal, its editor and the contributors held very firmly to what they believe to be Naturopathic Medicine.
-They gave definition, clarity and direction to the art of Naturopathic Medicine.
+Selections from the “Narcotic Education” article from the August 1937 Naturopath and Herald of Health Journal give provocative food for thought regarding the practice of natural medicine.
+The Journal went through many name changes in its 35+ year history.
+But throughout its time of publication, the Journal, its editor and the contributors held firmly to what they believe to be Naturopathic medicine, giving definition, clarity and direction to this art of healing.

 “The school of Naturopathy adopts a pathological and therapeutic basis that is entirely different from all other schools of the healing arts.
 Naturopathy teaches that diseases can be cured only by the use of such agencies as conform to the laws of Life and Health and assist the powers of Nature.
 It rejects poisonous drugs of all kinds, and refuses a place in its armamentarium any article that tends to cause disease.
 IT DENIES THAT THE SKILL OF MAN CAN IMPART A CURATIVE POWER TO AN AGENT THAT GOD HAS STAMPED WITH THE POWER TO DESTROY.
 It does not reject the old, merely because it is old, nor does it accept the new, because of its being new; but reads the open book of Nature as the one grand source of earthly wisdom, and weighs everything in the balances of NATURE’S TRUTH.”